Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   Draw[]> XSave Doc [path to the new file]
   @endcode

-On Windows, be careful to replace back slashes in the file path by either direct slash or pairs of back slashes.
+On Windows, it is necessary to replace back slashes in the file path by  direct slashes or pairs of back slashes.

-Use "XmlOcaf" or "XmlXCAF" instead of "BinOcaf" and "BinXCAF", respectively, to save in XML format instead of binary one.
+Use *XmlOcaf* or *XmlXCAF* instead of *BinOcaf* and *BinXCAF*, respectively, to save in XML format instead of binary one.

 @subsection upgrade_occt700_cdl Removal of CDL and WOK

 OCCT code has been completely refactored in version 7.0 to get rid of obsolete technologies used since its inception: CDL (Cas.Cade Definition Language) and WOK (Workshop Organization Kit).

 C++ code previously generated by WOK from CDL declarations is now included directly in OCCT sources.

 This modification did not change names, API, and behavior of existing OCCT classes, thus in general the code based on OCCT 6.x should compile and work fine with OCCT 7.0.
 However, due to redesign of basic mechanisms (CDL generic classes, Handles and RTTI) using C++ templates, some changes may be necessary in the code when porting to OCCT 7.0, as described below.

-WOK is not necessary anymore for building OCCT from sources, though it still can be used in traditional way -- auxiliary files required for that are preserved.
+WOK is not necessary anymore for building OCCT from sources, though it still can be used in a traditional way -- auxiliary files required for that are preserved.
 The recommended method for building OCCT 7.x is CMake, see @ref occt_dev_guides__building_cmake.
-Alternative solution is to use legacy generator of project files (extracted from WOK), see @ref occt_dev_guides__building_wok.
+The alternative solution is to use legacy generator of project files (extracted from WOK), see @ref occt_dev_guides__building_wok.

 @subsubsection upgrade_occt700_cdl_auto Automatic upgrade